AI Integration Guide

 With this workflow active, you can:

-- Add a new event in under five minutes — create the Stripe link with new metadata, create the MailerLite group and automation, add a route in Make.com
+• Add a new event in under five minutes — create the Stripe link with new metadata, create the MailerLite group and automation, add a Route in Make.com

-- Personalise every onboarding sequence per event — each MailerLite automation is independent and fully customisable
+• Personalise every onboarding sequence per event — each MailerLite automation is independent and fully customisable

 Troubleshooting

-Subscriber added but automation doesn’t fire: Check two things — confirm Autoresponders is set to Yes in the MailerLite module, and confirm the automation is active in MailerLite.
+Check two things: confirm Autoresponders is set to Yes in the MailerLite module, and confirm the automation is active in MailerLite.
 A paused or draft automation will not trigger even when subscribers are added correctly.

-Wrong group receiving the registration: The Stripe metadata value and the MailerLite group name must be identical — same capitalisation, same underscores, no spaces.
+The Stripe metadata value and the MailerLite group name must be identical — same capitalisation, same underscores, no spaces.
+A mismatch means the Router filter lets the event through to the wrong route or no route at all.

-How to check Make.com logs: In your scenario, click History in the left panel.
+In your scenario, click History in the left panel.
 Each run shows a full trace — which modules processed, what data passed through, and where it stopped.
-Always check the logs before changing your scenario config.
+Always check the logs before changing your scenario config — the error message tells you exactly what went wrong.

 Found this useful?
 Share it or explore more guides.